Ted Noffs Foundation: 2010s

 A second Street University was established at Mt Druitt providing much needed support to the thousands of disadvantaged young people in the Western Sydney region.

 In 2014, the NSW Government awarded Noffs multi-purpose youth homelessness funding under the Going Home, Staying Home reforms.
 This enabled the development of the Noffs Youth Homelessness Service which meant that, for the first time, both crisis and supported accommodation could be provided to young homeless people or those at risk of becoming so.
 This service also delivers ongoing counselling and case management to the young people that it houses.

 In the same year, the Queensland Department of Health funded Noffs to establish a further three Street Universities at Logan, Southport and Caboolture in South East Queensland.

 Also in 2014, the Ted Noffs Foundation began advocating for pill testing at music festivals throughout the country as an essential harm reduction strategy.
 Many years of work came to fruition in April 2018, when Noffs, with the full backing of the ACT Government, led Australia’s first legal pill testing service at the Groovin the Moo music festival.

 In 2014, Wesley and Amanda Noffs, after nearly thirty years of service, retired from their senior management roles within the Ted Noffs Foundation.

 Services

-The following are the programs run by the organization.
+The following are the programs run by the organisation.